Making a credit card debt reduction plan that works for your budget and goals.

 Revisit your budget to free up as much cash flow as possible.

-Focus your cash flow on eliminating one debt at a time to become debt-free.
+Focus your cash flow on paying down one debt at a time.

 Finding the best way to reduce credit card debt for your situation